WheteThunger/SpawnModularCar/README.md

 - `mycar <name>` -- Spawn a modular car from the specified preset.
 Partial name matching supported.
 See presets section for more details.

 When a modular car is spawned, it will be at full health.
 Additionally, depending on your granted permissions and personal settings:
-- It may be fueled.
+- It may be fueled (amount is configurable).
 - It may automatically have a code lock.
 - It may automatically have a key lock, with a matching key added to your inventory.
-- All tanker modules may be automatically filled with fresh water.
+- All tanker modules may be automatically filled with fresh water (amount is configurable).
 - All engine modules may be automatically filled with your highest allowed quality of engine components.

 ### Other commands